osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

         user@client $ xrdcp  /bin/sh root://<XROOTD HOST>/<DESTINATION PATH>
         [938.1kB/938.1kB][100%][==================================================][938.1kB/s]

-    If your transfer does not succeed, run the previous command with `--debug 2` for more information.
+    If your transfer does not succeed, re-run `xrdcp`  with `--debug 2` for more information.